Yvand/azd-functions-azure-vms-management/README.md

 - typescript
 products:
 - azure-functions
-- sharepoint-online
-urlFragment: functions-quickstart-spo-azd
+urlFragment: functions-quickstart-typescript-azuresdk
 ---

 # Azure Functions for Azure Compute SDK

-This quickstart is based on [this repository](https://github.com/Azure-Samples/functions-quickstart-typescript-azd).
-It uses Azure Developer command-line (azd) tools to deploy Azure Functions which can list, register and process [SharePoint Online webhooks](https://learn.microsoft.com/sharepoint/dev/apis/webhooks/overview-sharepoint-webhooks) on your own tenant.
+This quickstart is based on [this repository](https://github.com/Yvand/functions-quickstart-spo-azd).
+It uses Azure Developer command-line (azd) tools to deploy Azure Functions which can start / stop virtual machines. on your own Azure subscription.
 The Azure functions use the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan), are written in TypeScript and run in Node.js 20.
-The popular library [PnPjs](https://pnp.github.io/pnpjs/) is used to interact with SharePoint.

 ## Overview

-5 HTTP-triggered functions are deployed to show, list, register, process and remove webhooks.
-When receiving a notification from SharePoint, the service function will add a new item to the list `webhookHistory` (can be changed in environment variable `WebhookHistoryListTitle`).
-It will also record the event in Application Insights.
+This project deploys HTTP-triggered functions to start / stop virtual machines.

 ## Security of the Azure resources